 Conclusion on Calamine

 Calamine lotion reduces itchiness, but it isn’t safe enough for dogs.
 The zinc, if licked, won’t sit well with their stomach.
-Dogs can experience harmful effects from Calamine lotion consumption.
+There are harmful effects from Calamine lotion consumption.
 Recurring rashes, hives or other skin problems should be diagnosed.
 Otherwise, use a safer alternative.
 Try natural remedies or get a skin treatment product that’s made for dogs.